vhendrix/travis-wallboard/README.md

 # travis-wallboard
-Wallbord for travis ... more to follow
+Wallboard for travis ... more to follow